ibm-cloud-docs/cis/waf-testing.md

 ## Next steps
 {: #next-steps-waf}

-After setting up your WAF configuration, you’ll have a strong baseline of protection against common and advanced web threats.
+After your WAF is configured, you’ll have a solid baseline of protection against common and advanced web threats.

 To further enhance protection, consider: